BDC Hamburger Icon

 Did You Know?Did you know

-You can list items in a directory using the Get-ChildItem cmdlet in PowerShell, making it easier to track your folder’s contents.
+You can list items in a directory using the Get-ChildItem cmdlet in PowerShell, making it easier to track your folders’ contents.

-Removing files with PowerShell
+How to remove files with PowerShell

 PowerShell sync folder code

-Next, you must remove the file (or files) that Compare-Object finds:
+Next you must remove the file (or files) that Compare-Object finds:

 PowerShell coding